 How to become a CPA without a degree in accounting: The non-traditional CPA Exam candidate

-Many professionals who are interested in the accounting field, but have majored in another area, often wonder how to become a CPA without a degree in accounting.
-The non-traditional CPA Exam candidate is challenging, if not impossible, to define directly.
-Instead, let’s start by defining a traditional candidate as a recent college graduate with a degree in accounting (or a related field) seeking or starting in their first professional position.
-Anyone else is non-traditional, whether they would like to become a CPA without an accounting degree, are pursuing accounting as a second career, trying to elevate their career prospects by adding the CPA license to their resume or simply driven by a desire to continue to learn and develop.
+Many professionals who are interested in accounting field but majored in another area, often wonder how to become a CPA without a degree in accounting.
+The path for a non-traditional CPA Exam candidate is challenging, if not impossible, to define directly.
+Instead, let’s start by defining a traditional candidate as a recent college graduate with a degree in accounting (or a closely related field) seeking or starting in their first professional position.
+Anyone else is non-traditional, whether they would like to become a CPA without an accounting degree, are pursuing accounting as a second career, trying to elevate their career prospects by adding the CPA license to their resume, or are simply driven by a desire to continue to learn and develop.

 There are many reasons why becoming a CPA without an accounting degree may be the right choice for you.
 Keep reading for Becker’s best advice on how to become a CPA without a degree in accounting.